docsforadobe/after-effects-scripting-guide/docs/items/footageitem.rst

 **Description**

 Changes the source of this FootageItem to the specified file.

 In addition to loading the file, the method creates a new FileSource object for the file and sets mainSource to that object.
 In the new source object, it sets the ``name``, ``width``, ``height``, ``frameDuration``, and ``duration`` attributes (see :ref:`AVItem`) based on the contents of the file.

 The method preserves interpretation parameters from the previous ``mainSource`` object.

 If the specified file has an unlabeled alpha channel, the method estimates the alpha interpretation.

 **Parameters**

 ========  ==========================================================
-``file``  An ExtendScript File object for the file to be used as the
-          footage main source.
+``file``  An `Extendscript File <https://extendscript.docsforadobe.dev/file-system-access/file-object.html>`_ object for the file to be used as the footage main source.
 ========  ==========================================================

 ----